brunoluiz/brunoluiz.github.io/content/blog/2019/mar/kubernetes-productivity/index.md

 If the pod is killed and restarted, the process has to be repeated as the pod id will change.
 Besides, the `kubectl` logs tool is quite simple in terms of features. [`stern`](https://github.com/wercker/stern) is meant to be more powerful and allows to tail multiple pods and containers at once (even the whole namespace, if required).

 To tail pods, such as the hello-world example, `stern hello-world` will do.
-It would tail everything using the `*hello-world*` as expression.
+It would tail everything using the `*hello-world*` as an expression.
 If multiple pods were been run, it would log all hello-world pods.

 Shorter calls can be done setting up an alias, such as `alias s='stern'`.
 If set, it uses the `kubectx` and `kubens` settings, while accepting `--namespace` and `--context` args as well.

 ## Automatic deployments

-An way to avoid touching prod enviroment using `kubectl`, is by setting up [`kube-applier`](https://github.com/box/kube-applier).
+A way to avoid touching prod environment using `kubectl` is by setting up [`kube-applier`](https://github.com/box/kube-applier).
 This service auto-deploy changes on infrastructure changes, based on a git repository.

 It runs as a separate pod, watching and comparing kubernetes manifest repository with deployed services.
 If there is a difference between manifests, it will automatically apply what is in the git repository, making it the source of truth for kube manifests.